GrubRescue9827/MrauuScript/docs/install.md

 sudo -u gameuser curl -o ./config/bargs.sh https://raw.githubusercontent.com/unfor19/bargs/master/bargs.sh sudo chmod +x ./config/bargs.sh
 ```

-## Install dependencies
-Dependencies are listed in the `depends.txt` file.
-Package names and package managers will vary depending on distro, so you'll have to manually install them.
-Most dependancies should be pre-installed.

 ## Install Minecraft Server
 1. For this step, you may use any server software of your choice.
 By default, MrauuScript is pre-configured with performance optimizations for `Purpur` but any java-based Minecraft server software will work with some modification.
 (See: `Using-Other-Servers.md`) Replace \<URL\> with the download URL of the server software of your preference.